opensvc/docs.opensvc.com/source/agent.configure.gobtw.rst

 * A failover service.
 The active instance runs a GoBetween load balancer process and a janitoring daemon.
 * The GoBetween daemon is run as a docker container with an inital configuration enabling the Rest API.
 * The janitoring daemon, also run as a docker container, listens to cluster events on the opensvc daemon unix socket (bind-mounted in the container) and configures the load balancer servers through the GoBetween Rest API.
-* The janitorinf daemon docker instance runs "privileged" to have r/w access to the opensvc daemon unix socket.
+* The janitoring daemon docker instance runs "privileged" to have r/w access to the opensvc daemon unix socket.
 * The janitoring daemon depends on the Cluster DNS, as the servers backends are deduced from SRV records.

 Docker images